 The international test dates are the same as the standard test dates outlined above.
 If you’ve heard otherwise, then google [home country][SAT test dates].
 But to the best of our knowledge, this shouldn’t be the case.

 Whew!
-Thanks for sticking with me!
+Great job for sticking with us!
 If you have more questions about SAT test dates, let us know in the comments.
 And if you’re all fired up and ready to start prepping for your best SAT test date, well, we can help with online Magoosh SAT Prep.